fabricesemti80/TerraformBootCamp/simple-azure/docs/build-a-module/README.md

 from one module, two different spec VM

 > notes:
+> - if you are confused why `image_sku   = "22_04-lts"` suddenly changes to `image_sku   = "server"` - you are not alone; this is the level of consistency on Azure API these days :triumph:
 > - should you wonder how to find the SKU-s: `az vm image list --publisher ca` will get you the ones published by `Canonical`, `Ubuntu`'s publisher
 > - and why did we alter the `vm_size`? other than *because I can*, the answer is: the newer OS required a newer hardwer gen